kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 To add GCP Broker Provider to your Namespace, you must prepare a service account and a JSON access key.

-To create a Kubernetes Secret entry containing JSON access key perform the following steps:
+Follow these steps to create a Kubernetes Secret which contains a JSON access key:
 1. Open https://console.cloud.google.com/ and select your project.
 2. Go to **IAM & admin** -> **Service accounts**.
 3. Click **Create service account**.